MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/secured-core-server.md

 ## Next steps

-Now you understand what Secured-core server, here are some resources to get you started.
+Now you understand what Secured-core server is, here are some resources to get you started.
 Learn about how:

 - [Microsoft brings advanced hardware security to Server and Edge with Secured-core](https://www.microsoft.com/security/blog/2021/03/02/microsoft-brings-advanced-hardware-security-to-server-and-edge-with-secured-core/) in the Microsoft Security Blog.
 - [New Secured-core servers are now available from the Microsoft ecosystem to help secure your infrastructure](https://www.microsoft.com/security/blog/2021/12/07/new-secured-core-servers-are-now-available-from-the-microsoft-ecosystem-to-help-secure-your-infrastructure/) in the Microsoft Security Blog.